JaxChoong/JaxChoong/README.md

 ### Hi there 👋
 I'm Jax, a passionate learner with a love for coding and an obsession with leaving my comfort zone.
-I'm currently focused on mastering web development and always eager to learn new things. 🚀
  <h2>🔭 Currently focusing on web-dev </h2>
  <h2>🚀 Always eager to broaden my horizons</h2>